AG500/Metaheuristic-project/README.md

 Unimodal Functions:

 For unimodal function, diversity seems less important than intensification, here there is no risk for the algorithm to fall into a local optimum.
 So, the algorithm should focus in intensification.
-After several try with GA, SA, GDE, EA and PSO i decided to focus on PSO only for a better tuning of the parameters.
+After several try with GA, SA, GDE, EA and PSO i decided to focus on PSO wich seems more efficient.

 F1 Shifted Sphere function: